 Show full text

+Rooted in Care is a piece inspired by the Providence Climate Justice Plan that speaks to the artist’s desire for clean air, increased care for the health of our waterways, and land conservation as ways to develop in partnership with nature.
 “This piece reflects the belief that our environment is the foundation of our collective well-being.
 The deity rising from the trees carries the earth as a symbol of care and responsibility, reminding us that the health of our planet and our communities are deeply connected.”

 Show full text